Sethegrossman/Machine-Learning/Docker_With_MongoDB_PSQL/README.md

 Similar to my Deploying_Model repository some of the code was given by our professor, but per the assignment I did all the set up and command line interfacing in order to get a website up and running.

-My Website can be found [here.](https://dry-fjord-10793.herokuapp.com/files)
+My Website can be found [here.](https://dry-fjord-10793.herokuapp.com/files) If you want to Upload a file, follow the command prompts, then reload the page.

 On the page is a list of files people have uploaded to my database.